rossdrew/emuRox/README.md

 ## 6502 and progress towards a working NES...

-After nearly 7 months of close to daily work on this, development is on a little bit of a hold.
+After nearly 7 months of close to daily work on this, feature development is on a little bit of a hold.
 I need some time to do proper investigation of the PPU and then some exploratory coding and design which my work/personal life isn't allowing at this moment.
 Should be too long before I'm back bashing at it.

 Any small chunks of time I get, I'm looking into improving on what's already written.
 For example:-